IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/Introduction.md

 # Scenarios
-In this chapter, several modules provide step-by-step guidance for using {{offering.name}} in specific scenarios based upon typical client interactions and workflows with IBM Z. Each scenario provides:
+Experts created a set of scenarios that illustrate the domain-specific knowledge of {{offering.name}}.
+Each scenario includes step-by-step guidance based on typical client interactions and workflows with IBM Z. Each scenario provides:

 - A brief overview of the scenario.
-- Any pre-requisite or setup steps necessary for the scenario to work in the demonstration environment.
+- Any prerequisite or setup steps necessary for the scenario to work in the demonstration environment.
-- A list of queries and sample output that illustrate the scenario using {{offering.name}}.
+- A list of queries and sample output that illustrate the scenario.
-- Any cleanup steps that should be performed for the scenario.
+- Any cleanup steps that must be run after the scenario.

-!!! warning "Responses from the virtual assistant may change"
+!!!
+Warning "Responses from the virtual assistant are likely to change"

-    Responses are subject to change as updates are made to {{offering.name}} and the LLM and RAG used in the demonstration environment.
+    Responses are likely to change as updates are made to {{offering.name}} and the LLM and RAG used in the demonstration environment.
 The responses you see when you run the queries may differ from the screen images captured in the {{guide.name}}.

-Each scenario overview is written as if being presented to the client versus the typical prose of the demonstration guide.
-To illustrate, here is a introduction that may be used to start a client demonstration.
+Each scenario overview is written as if they are being presented to the client versus the typical prose of the demonstration guide.
+This **Speaker's script** illustrates the style and how to start a client demonstration.

 !!!
 Quote "Speaker's script"